 With the function D14 you can call messages under program control.
 The messages are predefined by the machine tool builder or by HEIDENHAIN.
 Whenever the TNC comes to a block with D14 in the Program Run or Test Run mode, it interrupts the program run and displays a message.
-The program must then be restarted.
+The program must then be restarted from this point.
 The error numbers are listed in the table below.

 Range of error numbers Standard dialog text

-0 299 FN 14: Error code 0 299

-300 999 Machine-dependent dialog
+0 999 Machine-dependent dialog

-1000 1099 Internal error messages (see table at right)
+1000 1199 Internal error messages (see table)